divvungiellatekno/course-HU-2023/slides.md

 <v-clicks>

 * for languages:
-    * template for all resources needed
+    * template for all resources needed to start a new language grammar
 * for tools:
     * add support for a new tool to the template, and propagate it to all existing languages
 * core design principle: